 - If you care about something then you need to track and monitor it.
 If you care about benefits then it’s simply not enough to define benefits in the business case for the project.
 Instead you need to use the benefits as the guiding principle throughout the project.
 I therefore started looking at the BDN (Benefit Dependency Network) suggested by the authors as a “Benefit Breakdown Structure” as replacement for the “Product Breakdown Structure” or “Work Breakdown Structure“.
 It’s not a perfect fit as the BDN is not a tree structure but you can easily match it.

 - Projects benefit (no pun intended) if key stakeholder participate and are actively involved.
 This approach turns the benefit owners into project stakeholders.
 If you do it right then their accountability will turn them into valuable assets that have a keen interest in the project to succeed.
 However, see my comment further below regarding politics involved.

 Considerations for Implementation

 If you are looking into this then you need to ensure that you understand what is a portfolio activity (maintaining a Benefit Registry) and what is a project activity (identifying benefits, adjusting project plan to change of benefits).

 I am wondering for some time now why this concept is not yet in use everywhere.
 I believe that the problem is of political nature.
 Not everybody likes to be accountable.
 And it can be of dis-benefit for a benefit owner not to have a project to blame for non-realisation of benefits.
-Tt might therefore not be in the interest of middle management to follow this approach.
-But will they mention it openly?
+It might therefore not be in the interest of middle management to follow this approach.

 [Update 25/9/2017]: I found this interesting article.
 Triggered by the Managing Successful Programs (MSP) course did I realise that Benefit Maps are quite well known.
 At least much better than I thought.
 Ward et. al. have “just” honed the idea from the IT perspective (not sure in which order these ideas were introduced, I will need to research this).